googleanalytics/javascript-api-utils/README.md

 ## Usage Examples:

-**Note**: all the examples below assume the user is authenticated and `gapi.client.analytics` is loaded on the page using the [Google APIs client library](https://developers.google.com/api-client-library/javascript/start/start-js).

-The easiest way to load the client library and authorize the current user is to use the [Google Analytics Embed API](https://developers.google.com/analytics/devguides/reporting/embed/).
+**Note**: all the examples below assume the user is authenticated and [`gapi.client`](https://developers.google.com/api-client-library/javascript/start/start-js) is loaded on the page.
+An easy way to load the client library and authorize the current user is to use the [Google Analytics Embed API](https://developers.google.com/analytics/devguides/reporting/embed/).

 ### Account Summaries